 Disability insurance comes in two forms: short- and long-term.
 Policy terms vary by issuers and products.
 But short-term payouts are generally limited to 26 consecutive weeks of disability.
 Long-term payouts last far longer – at least two years and often up to or beyond age 65 in cases of permanent disability.

 Just make sure you know what you’re buying.
 Payouts don’t always replace your entire paycheck, especially if you have irregular income like many self-employed people do.
+And be sure to use PolicyGenius, a first-rate quote aggregator, to find the best rates.

 4. Get Health Insurance Coverage